Please note that applications for the Master of Dietetics open on 1 August and close on 15 September. Late applications

 Children's Act 2014 safety checks

-The Vulnerable Children Act 2014 is aimed at providing better protection for vulnerable children.
+The Children's Act 2014 is aimed at providing better protection for children.
 One of the ways it aims to do this, is by introducing 'safety checking'.

-All applicants applying for a place in the Master of Dietetics programme will be required to complete a Vulnerable Children Act 2014 safety check.
+All applicants applying for a place in the Master of Dietetics programme will be required to complete a Children's Act 2014 safety check.
 This check will involve identity verification, New Zealand Police vetting, reference checking, an interview and a risk assessment.

 Dietitians wishing to practise in New Zealand must, by law, be registered with the Dietitians Board of New Zealand and hold a current Annual Practising Certificate.